Hot Cross Bun Cake, gluten-free

 INSTRUCTIONS

-1. Place all dry ingredients into a mixing bowl and using a whisk, combine well.
+1. Dry Ingredients: Mix all dry ingredients into a mixing bowl and combine well using a whisk.
 Then make a well in the center of the dry ingredients by gently pushing the dry ingredients against the sides of the bowl.

-2. Pour into the well all the wet ingredients, and using the whisk, combine the wet ingredients.
+2. Wet Ingredients: Pour all the wet ingredients into the well, and combine the wet ingredients using the whisk.
 Once combined, grab a spatula and run the scraper around the edges of the bowl and the bottom, pulling the dry ingredients over and into the wet mixture.
 Continue mixing until combined.
+Add the broken chocolate eggs and gently fold through.

-3. Preheat oven to 170°C fan forced / 190°C conventional oven / 375°F. Line the baking tin with baking paper.
+3. Oven and Tin: Preheat oven to 170°C fan forced / 190°C conventional oven / 375°F. Line the baking tin with baking paper.
 Pour the cake batter into the baking tin.

-4. To make the cross, combine the flour and water in a small bowl, and pipe a cross pattern on the uncooked cake.
+4. Make the Cross: To make the cross, combine the flour and water in a small bowl, and pipe a cross pattern on the uncooked cake.
 Place into the oven and bake for 50 minutes or until golden and a skewer comes out clean.

-5. Once cooked, place one tablespoon of apricot jam onto the cake, and brush to spread all over.
+5. Glaze and Enjoy: Once cooked, place one heaped tablespoon of apricot jam onto the cake, and brush to spread all over.
 Allow cooling in the baking tin for 10 minutes before placing it onto a wire rack to bring it to room temperature.
 Serve on its own, with whipped cream or vanilla ice cream.

 Have you tried this recipe?